Golf ball: Selection

+There are many types of golf balls on the market, and customers often face a difficult decision.
+Generally, golf balls are categorized into three main groups based on swing speed.
+Low Swing Speed (Less than 85 mph): If your swing speed is on the lower end of the spectrum, opt for a softer, low-compression golf ball.
+These balls can help maximize distance and reduce spin.
+Medium Swing Speed (85-104 mph): Golfers with a moderate swing speed should consider a golf ball that offers a balanced blend of distance and control.
+A mid-compression ball often works well.
+High Swing Speed (Over 105 mph): Golfers with a high swing speed require a high-compression golf ball that can withstand the force of their swing.
+These balls offer more control and reduced spin.

 Practice/range balls

-A practice ball or range ball is similar to a recreational golf ball, but is designed to be inexpensive, durable and have a shorter flight distance, while still retaining the principal behaviors of a "real" golf ball and so providing useful feedback to players.
-All of these are desirable qualities for use in an environment like a driving range, which may be limited in maximum distance, and must have many thousands of balls on-hand at any time that are each hit and mis-hit hundreds of times during their useful life.
+A practice ball or range ball is designed to be inexpensive and durable while still retaining the principal behaviors of a "real" golf ball and so providing useful feedback to players.
+All of these are desirable qualities for use in an environment like a driving range and must have many thousands of balls on-hand at any time that are each hit and mis-hit hundreds of times during their useful life.

 To accomplish these ends, practice balls are typically harder-cored than even recreational balls, have a firmer, more durable cover to withstand the normal abrasion caused by a club's hitting surface, and are made as cheaply as possible while maintaining a durable, quality product.
 Practice balls are typically labelled with "PRACTICE" in bold lettering, and often also have one or more bars or lines printed on them, which allow players (and high-speed imaging aids) to see the ball's spin more easily as it leaves the tee or hitting turf.

 Practice balls conform to all applicable requirements of the Rules of Golf, and as such are legal for use on the course, but as the hitting characteristics are not ideal, players usually opt for a better-quality ball for actual play.